 2.4.6 Hours of Operation

-NOTL Hydro will undertake necessary programs to maintain and enhance its distribution plant as part of its planned activities during normal business hours.
+NOTL Hydro will undertake necessary programs to maintain and enhance its distribution plant as part of its planned activities during normal business hours as identified in Section 1.5.
 Where a Customer requests that these planned activities or Customer requested activities are done outside normal working hours, then the Customer shall pay 100% of the associated costs (overtime rates applicable).
 Services disconnected for non-payment that require a reconnection after normal business hours will be subject to the after-hours reconnect charge.

 2.5 Customer Information